’90 Day Fiancé’ Spoilers: Darcey Silva Jealous After Seeing Tom Brooks With Other Women

 Tom’s sister then tells Darcey that her brother is not a “kept man” and she doesn’t think he’ll be settling down anytime soon.
 She also admitted to the cameras that she doesn’t believe Darcey will be the last woman her brother dates.
 And from the looks of it, Tom may have already moved on.

 According to a report from Soap Dirt, the Brit was recently seen getting flirty with a tall blond woman in Milan, Italy, where they attended the Versace Women’s Spring-Summer 2020 Fashion Show.
-Tom donned a sleek black suit while his date showed off her assets in a formfitting pink dress, complete with gold shoes and accessories.
+Tom wore a sleek black suit while his date showed off her assets in a formfitting pink dress, complete with gold shoes and accessories.

 It’s currently unclear whether Tom and Darcey have actually broken up, but the status of their relationship will likely be addressed during the show’s upcoming tell-all special.